 - X-rays to view images of internal tissues, bones and organs.

-- Electromyography (EMG to determine nerve or muscle damage.
+- Electromyography (EMG) and nerve conduction studies (NCS) to determine nerve or muscle damage.

 - Muscle biopsy, in which a small piece of muscle is removed and examined under a microscope.